hadley/adv-r/Basics.md

 ## Data structures

 The basic data structure in R is the vector, which comes in two basic flavours: atomic vectors and lists.
-Atomic vectors are logical, integer, numeric, character and raw.
-Common vector properties are mode, length and names:
+Atomic vectors can be logical, integer, numeric, or character, or less commonly complex or raw.

+Vectors have three properties: `mode`, `length` and `names`:

     x <- 1:10
     mode(x)